 With no such ‘one size fits all’ policy for home and contents, striking the right balance of coverage and price is critical, says QBE National Householders Product Manager, Angelo Colosimo.

-Here are five suggestions that may help reduce your risk and therefore positively impact the cost of your home and contents insurance:
+Here are four tips that may help reduce your risk and therefore positively impact the cost of your home and contents insurance:

 1. Value your contents accurately